Giovanni Semeria

-Giovanni Semeria (26 September 1867 – 15 March 1931) was an Italian orator-preacher and author.
+Giovanni Semeria (26 September 1867 – 15 March 1931) was an Italian preacher and author.
 He was one of the most high-profile representatives of Italian Catholicism during the early decades of the twentieth century.
 In 1912 he founded the Giovine Orchestra Genovese.
 Probably his more defining legacy is the Opera nazionale per il Mezzogiorno d'Italia (O.N.P.M.I. / loosely, "National Operation for Southern Italy") which he set up with Giovanni Minozzi to create and operate a chain of orphanages and associated educational facilities, addressing an urgent necessity created by the slaughter of the First World War.

 Biography

 Provenance

 Giovanni Semeria was born during the aftermath of the 1866 Italian War of Independence.
 In accordance with his late father's wishes, he was born in Colle which at that time was an autonomous municipality, but which has subsequently been renamed as Coldirodi and in 1925 subsumed into San Remo, a sprawling coastal municipality along the coast between Genoa and Nice.
 His father, also called Giovanni, died when an outbreak of Cholera gripped the regiment in which he was serving during the course of the war.
 His widowed mother settled near Turin and took as her second husband Pietro Grosso.
 The fact that he was an orphan conditioned Semera's entire life.